spimelabs/spimelabs.github.io/index.md

 ### Spimelabs

-Building embded and distributed systems with a touch of formal verification
+Building complex systems with the help of formal models and tools